Welcome to today's edition of the Rush 24-7 podcast.

 He won.

-You seized him, I think he was uh arrested in Malaysia, captured in Malaysia, and you brought him to Gitmo, and at Gidmo he lives in fabulous conditions.
+I think he was arrested in Malaysia, captured in Malaysia, and you brought him to Gitmo.

-Uh money no object.
+Money, no object.

 Why isn't every American ashamed of that?

-So we'll find out what was in Cheryl Mill's emails in the year 2091.
+So we'll find out what was in Cheryl Mills' emails in the year 2091.

-And this is why the whole thing Mitch McConnell, blah, blah, blah, blah, blah, blah.
+And this is why the whole thing, Mitch McConnell, this guy needs to stay on script.

-He needs to stay on message, he needs to hire twenty-one press secretaries.
+He needs to hire 21 press secretaries.

 It's staying on script that's killed the joint.